palletorsson/cryptogam/sketchfab/tutorial/step_1/README.md

-# Radical Inside : Tutorial 1
+# Radical Inside : Tutorial part 1

 - This tutorial explores how to make animation inside the 3d-models of the website sketchfab.com.